123Gayatri/AlbumManagerProject/README.md

 Java | Java Swing | MySQL | JDBC | MVC | NetBeans

-A full-fledged desktop application designed and developed using Java Swing with a MySQL backend, following industry-standard MVC and DAO architecture.
+A GUI-based application built using Java Swing with a MySQL backend, following industry-standard MVC and DAO architecture.

 The system enables secure user authentication and complete management of albums, tracks, artists, and users with persistent database storage.